 Rescue detox ICE isn’t that popular, but is it because it’s just not well known, or is it because it’s a bad detox drink?
-In this quick Rescue detox review, I’m going to answer that key question for you.
+In this quick Rescue detox guide, I’m going to answer that key question for you.

 I’ll also clear up a couple of misconceptions about what Rescue detox actually is.
 I’m a bit suspicious about it as a brand, and I’ll explain why I think they might be piggybacking a more trusted company in this review.